The tiered approach uses a stepped strategy for determining what you carry as part of your EDC preparedness.

 - A military rain poncho works great to keep for a variety of reasons.
 It can keep you and your kit dry.
 It also works with your poncho liner to make a decent sleep system.
-Lastly, it can be used a field expedient shelter should you need it.
+Lastly, it can be used an expedient field shelter should you need it.

-- Excellent, multi-use solar charger, battery, backup light, with a built in mini-compass for handling a number of issues, or working as a backup to dealing with those issues.
+- Excellent, multi-use solar charger, battery, backup light, with a built-in mini-compass for handling some issues, or working as a backup to dealing with those issues.

 - Gerber Omnivore Flashlight

-- Gerber LED flashlight that can run of any either and AA, AAA, or CR123 battery.
+- Gerber LED flashlight that can run of any AA, AAA, or CR123 batteries.

 - Two - 1 Liter Nalgene Bottle

-- Nalgene bottles are great storage containers for smaller items when travelling.
+- Nalgene bottles are great storage containers for smaller items when traveling.
 I small bag of rice, salt packets, individual coffee packs, bouillon cubes and electrolyte replacement drink mixes into these bottles.

 - GSI Outdoors Glacier Stainless Bottle Cup/Pot